-Despite common misconceptions, leaving leaves in our gardens is incredibly essential.
-Leaves not only act as a natural weed killer (when decomposing) but they also help to fertilise soil, helping both our gardens and trees to flourish.
+Despite common misconceptions, leaving leaves in our gardens is essential.
+Leaves act not only as a natural weed killer (when decomposing) but they also help to fertilise soil, helping our gardens and trees to flourish.

-Fallen leaves help to provide organic materials above the ground and provide food, shelter and nesting materials to other wildlife that may have found their way into our gardens.
+Fallen leaves provide organic materials above the ground and supply food, shelter and nesting materials to other wildlife that may have found their way into our gardens.

-Ideally, the best way to help provide soil with nutrients is to mulch your leaves before you leave them under your trees – you can do this simply by running your lawnmower over them.
-The reason this is necessary is that dense layers of leaves can block sunlight and trap excess water against the ground.
+This the best way to help provide soil with nutrients.
+One reason this is beneficial is that dense layers of leaves can block sunlight and trap excess water against the ground.
+This way, you can have the best of both worlds: a tidy garden, and healthy, fertilised plants!

 It is also imperative to remember to not leave many years’ worth of leaves under your trees as this can begin to have an adverse effect instead of a beneficial one.